 Sometimes we engage in such behaviors just to procrastinate.
 At other times we are actually creating preemptive excuses for the failure we fear is inevitable.
 If left unchecked, negative belief can grow into a self-fulfilling prophecy.

-Freeing yourself of negativism will requires a conscious effort.
+Freeing yourself of negativity will require a conscious effort.
 Take note of the goals you tend to put off and the productive tasks you habitually avoid.
 Ask yourself why.
 As you learn to identify the negative beliefs that are impeding your progress, you will feel empowered to begin changing them.

 Succeed with your hands: The effectiveness of effort

-The brainiest ideas and most heartfelt belief are of little value without the resolve to take action and work hard.
+The best ideas and most heartfelt belief are of little value without the resolve to take action and work hard.

 You will sometimes hear people explain a business leader’s success by giving credit to “good luck.”
-People who talk like this have little knowledge or practical experience of business.
+People who talk like this have little knowledge or practical experience starting a business.

-If you believe in succeeding through perseverance, you have the right frame of mind to be an entrepreneur — those who believe in success through luck might be better served buying lottery tickets.
-In business there is no such thing as luck; you achieve success because you are willing to work hard for it.
+If you believe in succeeding through perseverance, you have the right frame of mind to do what it takes to make your business grow.
+Those who believe in success through luck might be better served to buy lottery tickets.
+In business, there is no such thing as luck; you achieve success because you are willing to work hard for it.